biicode/docs/hardware/arduino/advance/serial_interface.rst

 How do I use it?
 -----------------

-* You need to create two hives arduino_app adn cpp_app, one will contain the code that will be uploaded to arduino and the other one the client application that will run in your PC.
+* You need to create two hives arduino_app and cpp_app, one will contain the code that will be uploaded to arduino and the other one the client application that will run in your PC.
 * Copy the example code, C++ app code goes into your your pc hive and arduino code goes into the hive with arduino code.

 The code